elclanrs/jq-idealforms-old/README.md

 #####`list`
 Array of items for inputs such as `select`, `radio` and `checkbox`.
 #####`placeholder`
+The placholder for text inputs.
+Use `exclude` for select menus.
 #####`filters`, `data`, `errors`, `flags`

 For more info check documentation on **[input's options](#inputs)**.